promregator/promregator/docs/documentation.md

 Note that Promregator is capable of running in both modes at the same point in time.
 That is to say: You may switch the mode even without restarting Promregator.
 The major difference only is, what you need to do in Prometheus' configuration to make it talk to Promregator.

+An overview on the endpoints provided by Promregator can be found at the [endpoint's page](endpoint.md).

 ## Configuration (of Promregator)